Before we begin. A disclaimer.

 In my mind it wasn't simple at all.
 It was the next Facebook.

 And I actually believed it.
-I remember day dreaming, pretending to be giving an interview to Jason Calacanis (he's an early Uber investor, you know) on This Week in Startups and reading what my dedicated piece on TechCrunch would say.
+I remember day dreaming, pretending to be giving an interview to Jason Calacanis (he's an early Uber investor, if you didn't know) on This Week in Startups and reading what my dedicated piece on TechCrunch would say.
 Preparing my story.

 How stupid.